The center of gravity is a geometric property of any object.

 How do engineers determine the location of the center of

-gravity for a rocket which they are designing?
+gravity for an aircraft which they are designing?

 In general, determining the center of gravity (cg) is a complicated